Cogne: Geography

 A large meadow, known as the St Ursus Meadow (It.
 Prati di Sant'Orso; Fr.
 Prés de Saint-Ours), is located at the southern edge of the town center (webcam); the municipal statute forbids any construction works on this meadow, which has received recognition as a "Wonder of Italy".

 History

 The population of Cogne originates from the Arpitane valleys of the Piedmont region.
-In the past, economic relations, and trade routes were directed to these valleys, using muletracks and mountain passes, like the Rancio Pass or the Arietta Pass.
+In the past, economic relations, and trade routes were directed to these valleys, using mule tracks and mountain passes, like the Rancio Pass or the Arietta Pass.
 The economic influence of the Aosta Valley is more recent.

 Until the 1970s, Cogne was an important mining center for the extraction of iron ore.
 The main mineral veins were exploited in the mines of Colonne, Licony e Larsinaz.
 The ore (mainly magnetite) was transported for processing to the Cogne steel plant in Aosta using a narrow gauge railway.
 The mines were closed in 1979.

 Recent natural disasters that have hit the region include the flood of 1993 and that of October 15, 2000, when more than 400 mm of rain fell in two days, causing inundations and landslides.